Salaries, expenses, and allowances of members of the Scottish Parliament: Allowances

-The figures above are for the financial year 2007/8.
+The figures above are for the financial year 2024/25.

 Pensions

 Pensions are available to MSP's and specified office holders (including the Lord Advocate and the Solicitor General, but not First Minister or Presiding Officer, where separate arrangements exist).
 They are paid out of a fund known as the Scottish Parliamentary Contributory Pension Fund, and administered by the SPCB.
 Participants contribute 6% of their salaries or, where applicable, 6% of a ‘permitted maximum’ salary.
 Participants can apply for an early pension where they cease to be a contributor because of ill health before attaining the age of 65.

 Expenses for 'Non-Executive' parties

 Financial assistance is available for opposition parties "for the purpose of assisting members of the Parliament who are connected with such parties to perform their Parliamentary duties."
 To be eligible, a party may have no more Ministers or Junior Ministers than one fifth of the total number of Ministers and Junior Ministers within the Scottish Government.

-In addition, a Party Leaders Allowance is available to those party leaders of registered political parties with not less than 15 MSPs, excluding the leader of any party which has a Scottish Minister or Junior Minister amongst its members.
+In addition, a Party Leader's Allowance is available to leaders of registered political parties with not less than 15 MSPs, excluding the leader of any party which has a Scottish Minister or Junior Minister amongst its members.
 The scheme provides for reimbursement of specified expenses incurred by a qualifying party leader, the current figures are: